Home | Stories and Essays

 For his psychological

-complexity, Troncoso's Helmut Sanchez is in good company with the likes of
+complexity, Troncoso's Helmut Sanchez is in good

-Raskolnikov.
-And The Nature of Truth
+estranged Tayo and Dostoyevsky's guilt-ridden Raskolnikov.
+And The Nature of Truth is a unique

-homophobia, and anti-Semitism with sensitivity and skill.
-Troncoso's legacy is
+anti-Semitism with sensitivity and skill.
+Troncoso's

-with enviable aplomb.
+narrative with enviable aplomb.

 ---Rigoberto González for The